The number of international family physicians choosing to immigrate to Canada has steadily increased over the years.

-Canada is also one of the most, most welcoming country for immigrants.
-It provides multicultural communities far and wide, making it easier for you and your family to settle down.
+Canada is also one of the most welcoming countries for immigrants.
+It provides multicultural communities making it easier for you and your family to settle down.

 Due to the Covid-19 pandemic, the number of family physicians immigrating fell sharply in 2020.
 However, there are still many opportunities and immigration pathways for physicians to practice medicine in Canada.